LinqLover/downstream-repository-mining/docs/exposé.md

 For the MVP, a small tool that can be run locally using the simplest possible (non-graphical) interface will be an adequate solution.
 To assess the baseline prototype, a small sample of packages will be identified that are written in JavaScript or Python, consist of a manageable interface, and are at least moderately spread.

-Despite the agile approach of the project, some milestones will have to be met:
+Despite the agile approach of the project, some milestones will have to be met.
+These are listed in +@tbl:schedule.

 <table>
     <thead>